pragma-/pbot/doc/Admin.md

 ### unban/unmute
 Unbans or unmutes a user.
 If the argument is a nick instead of a hostmask, it will find all bans that match any of that nick's hostmasks or NickServ accounts and unban them.
 The argument can be a comma-separated list of multiple nicks or masks.
+If the argument is `*` then all bans/mutes for the channel will be removed.

 Usages:
 - `unban <nick or hostmask> [channel]`